kee-org/www-kee-pm/content/keevault/privacy.md

 1. Improves your security or privacy - We see this encrypted network as an innovative way to enhance your security and privacy beyond what is possible without the use of the network.
 We will only ever utilise the network if we are able to justify that such utilisation improves your security or privacy.
 2. Minimal data usage - We will only send what is required and will always ensure that in comparison to the data usage of the rest of the Kee Vault service, the data usage will be negligible both in terms of bandwidth usage and any metered costs you incur from your network supplier; if technically feasible we will use best efforts to deliver data when an unmetered internet connection is available.

+As of July 2023 there are no active uses of this communication network.
+To determine if, when and precisely why Kee Vault utilises these messages, you can of course inspect the completely open source code of Kee Vault at any time.

 ### Kee Vault’s global privacy practices

 **We store and process the information in several locations** in accordance with this Privacy Statement (our subprocessors may store and process data elsewhere).